 Challenge 5: Manual testing is laborious and time consuming

 EDI-based application testing consumes a lot of man hours as it involves the complex nature of the workflows.
-EDI test automation is needed to help minimize human work, and allow test engineers to focus on test analysis.
+EDI based test automation service is needed to help minimize human work, and allow test engineers to focus on test analysis.